bens4k/libjson/README.md

 ```

 ## Modifications
-The source code is available in the `seperated` folder.
-After any modifications, source files can be combined into a single `.c` and `.h` files   using the python script `combiner.py` the output is located in the `combined` folder.
+The source code is available in the `src_multiple_files` folder.
+After any modifications, source files can be combined into a single `.c` and `.h` files   using the python script `combine.py` the output is located in the `src_single_file` folder.